Agnieszka-21/memory-game-cats/README.md

 - One game card svg file was not square, ending up being slightly higher than all other images.
 Its size has been adapted so that the width and height are equal, as is the case for all other card images.

 TO FIX
-- The noscript page is being displayed without its correct styling...
 - The ASMR Modal doesn't trap focus within it...